tomacheese/lock-move-channel/README.md

 ### Node.js

-If you are running in a Node.js environment, Node.js v18 is recommended.
+If you are running in a Node.js environment, Node.js v20 is recommended.

-Download and extract `twitter-dm-memo_vX.Y.Z.zip` from the [release page](https://github.com/tomacheese/twitter-dm-memo/releases) in the latest release.
+Download and extract `lock-move-channel_vX.Y.Z.zip` from the [release page](https://github.com/tomacheese/lock-move-channel/releases) in the latest release.
 After that, you can start it with `node index.js` after creating a configuration file with reference to [Configuration section](#configuration).

 ## Configuration